ADACS-Australia/2023-07-21_OzGrav_Python_Training/_episodes/Intro.md

 - Critique ideas rather than individuals.
 - Do not engage in tech-shaming.

-See the [ASA2022 code of conduct](https://www.asa2022.org/code-of-conduct) and the [Software Carpentries code of conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) for more information.
+See the [Software Carpentries code of conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) for more information.